 When the soil and the root system are healthy from being treated organically, the soil and the tree both will have an increased capacity for holding water.
 This means that you may have to water less often, because when you do water the trees, they will better absorb the water and it will last them longer.

 Feeding and nurturing a tree organically gives a boost to the tree’s own immune system.
 When it is receiving the proper nutrients that organic material provides, the tree’s own immune system is stimulated.
 This means less disease for you to try to treat, and a healthier, more attractive tree.

-Because organic fertilizers and other products are made from natural sources, greenhouse gases and carbon-burning fuels are severely limited in their production.
-Many large corporations won’t produce organic materials because they don’t want to waste time and resources that frankly don’t sell as well as the chemical products.
-So much of the organic products that are available for purchase are made and sold by small, local businesses.
-The local nursery or feed store from which you buy your organic fertilizer or pesticide just may be owned by your next-door neighbor, or even your brother-in-law.
-When people buy locally, they are not only helping the small business owner, but they are in fact helping themselves by helping their local economy.
+Organic fertilizers and other products are made from natural sources.
+Greenhouse gases and carbon-burning fuels are severely limited in their production.
+Many large corporations won’t produce organic materials because they don’t want to waste time and resources.
+Organics simply don’t sell as well as the chemical products.
+Many of the organic products that are available for purchase are made and sold by small, local businesses.
+The local nursery or feed store from which you buy your organic fertilizer or pesticide may be owned by your neighbor.
+When people buy locally, they are not only helping the small business owner, but they are in fact helping themselves.
+This aids their local economy.
 Organically caring for your trees, lawn, and garden is a win-win situation for all involved.

-Last, but by no means least, when you care for your trees with organic materials, you are helping to preserve your land, and the environment at large, to pass on to your children and grandchildren.
+Last, but not least, when you care for your trees with organic materials, you are helping to preserve your land.
+You are also helping the environment at large, to pass on to your children and grandchildren.
 Isn’t this a legacy worth leaving them?